vishal-eden/Eden-Pilot/README.md

 **Debugging Guide**
 Tips: <br/>
 	1).
 Reduce complexity.
 If a certain program isn't produce intended results, try reducing the software to its core functionality and then see if that works.

+**Accelerometer Program Architecture**

+The functionality is divided between two cores.
+One core (m7) sends and receives information to and from the python server.
+The other core (m4) performs the actual data acquisition and caching.